 - In One Piece, Blackbeard is looking for strong crewmates, so he breaks into maximum security prison Impel Down's deepest areas where the worst criminals are located, and has all of them fight to the death.
 He picks out the four inmates who survived and leaves with them.

-- The notorious British comic Action featured a game called Spinball, rollerball meets ice hockey with giant pinball pins as targets.
+- The notorious British comic Action features a game called Spinball, rollerball meets ice hockey with giant pinball pins as targets.
 All teams were condemned men.

 - The 2009 remake of Death Race.
 Drivers are promised freedom if they can win five events but the people running Death Race have no intention of letting anyone get to that point.